Going Solo support group

 She has a B.A. in Communication and a Masters in Community Counseling from Eastern Michigan University.

-• A women-only group that offers a friendly and supportive atmosphere and the tools to deal with separation or divorce.
-Learn more here.
+A women-only group that offers a friendly and supportive atmosphere and the tools to deal with separation or divorce.

-• A 2-part presentation on the legal and financial aspects of ending long-term relationships.
-Learn more here.
+A 2-part presentation on the legal and financial aspects of ending long-term relationships.

-• Typical questions about the end of a long-term relationship.
-Go to the Divorce Q&A section.
+Typical questions and answers about the end of a long-term relationship.

-• A list of general and divorce-specific legal support available in the area, here.
+General and divorce-specific legal support in the area.

-• A list of ways to pay for your divorce process, at varying levels of combined income.
-Read more here.
+A list of ways to pay for your divorce process, at varying levels of combined income.

 We move in and out of relationships.
 Some relationships are definitely worth keeping.
 Others are not.
 A relationship may feel like the real deal, until, suddenly, it doesn’t.
 A connection that you thought was mutual can end abruptly, without a good goodbye.
 Or it can drag on well past its expiration date.